gregecmaregec/gregecmaregec.github.io/_projects/risk_n_compliance.md

 The usage and implementation of the data outputted by AI systems bears significant scrutiny.

 <b>Compliance consideration:</b><br>
-which party is liable for ensuring the factual validity of AI outputs?
+IS it clear which party is liable for ensuring the factual validity of AI outputs?

 <br>